SusanRatiLane/appinventor-sources/appinventor/docs/markdown/reference/components/layout.md

 : Specifies the horizontal width of the HorizontalScrollArrangement as a percentage of the width of the Screen.

 ## TableArrangement  {#TableArrangement}

+A container for components that arranges them in tabular form.

 ### Properties  {#TableArrangement-Properties}